amit-barman/wordifier/README.md

 # wordifier

-"wordifier" is a simple script written in python it gives a notification in every 30 minute with a new english word, using this script you can abel to lern a lot of new english words and its enhance your english vocabulary 😊...
+wordifier is a straightforward Python script that provides notifications every 30 minutes, introducing you to new English words.
+By using this script, you can expand your English vocabulary significantly and improve your language skills 😊...

 # Features